Hype or helpful?

 Baby shampoos are also often free of frothing agents sodium laurel sulphate or ammonium laurel sulphate, which can dry out hair and skin.
 But don't overdo it; scalps produce very little oil until puberty, so it's not necessary to wash children's hair very often.

-You don't need a special sunscreen for kids and there's little evidence to suggest there's a safety issue with most of sunscreen's active ingredients.
+Despite the marketing and what you might find on the supermarket shelves, you don't need a special sunscreen for kids and there's little evidence to suggest there's a safety issue with most of sunscreen's active ingredients.
 Sunscreens usually contain zinc oxide or titanium dioxide – physical blockers that leave white marks on the skin.
 However, they're often in nanoparticle form in sunscreens, making the products transparent but still able to block the sun's harmful UV rays.

 It's recommended young babies (under six months) are better kept out of the sun entirely, especially in the middle of the day, using hats, clothes and shade.
 If you occasionally need to use sunscreen on babies, only apply it to small areas of skin that can't be otherwise covered.